zsparal/api-documentation/source/reference/v2/subscriptions-api/create-subscription.rst

    :condition: optional

    The payment method used for this subscription, either forced on creation or ``null`` if any of the customer's valid mandates may be used.
-Please note that this parameter can not set together with ``mandateId``.
+This parameter can not set together with ``mandateId``.

    Possible values: ``creditcard`` ``directdebit`` ``paypal`` ``null``